The current challenges

 The ecommerce marketing landscape is extremely competitive and expensive to maintain an upper hand against competitors.
 However, marketing budgets have also been impacted, meaning marketers are expected to do more with less.
-But brands are all working to memorably personalise and advance the online experiences of prospective customers just using cookies and other third-party data.
+But brands are all working to memorably personalize and advance the online experiences of prospective customers just using cookies and other third-party data.

 Soon, a reliance on cookies alone won’t be possible within ecommerce marketing.
 With data policy and sharing rules on ad networks changing, brands need better, more precise ways to connect and engage with audiences.
 The key to more exact marketing?
 Harnessing the power of first-party data.
 The solution isn’t in this alone, however; the ability to action learnings from first-party data is hampered by siloed data and tech stacks.
-This means making ‘real-time’ truly personalised experiences will still be a challenge.
+This means making ‘real-time’ truly personalized experiences will still be a challenge.

 2) Limited digital transformation